carlos-ds/personal-web/articles/introduction-to-software-testing.md

 A couple of months ago, I took a course on Coursera named _["Introduction to software testing"](https://www.coursera.org/learn/introduction-software-testing)_, which is a part of the _["Software testing and automation"](https://www.coursera.org/specializations/software-testing-automation)_ specialization.
 And I'd like to add my 2 cents.

-Before we dive in, I'll summarize it for you:
+Before we dive in, I'll TL;DR it for you:

 **The good**: